-About an hour of journey will bring you to the base of Chandra Taal.
+About an hour of the journey will bring you to the base of Chandra Taal.
 The car will go no further and you require to hike for half an hour from the base.
-This walk will take you to the 4300 meters high crecent shaped lake.
+This walk will take you to the 4300 meters high crescent-shaped lake.
 You got to spend at least an hour there to appreciate the mesmerizingly beautiful lake.
-Don’t forget to take some warm clothes, otherwise you might be in trouble.
-Many people stay overnight at the base of Chandra Taal, however, I did not find any positive point of staying there at night as it does not present any view of the lake.
+Don’t forget to take some warm clothes, otherwise, you might be in trouble.
+Many people stay overnight at the base of Chandra Taal, however, I did not find any positive point in staying there at night as it does not present any view of the lake.

 Kaza, Chicham Bridge, Kibber Village, Key Monastery, overnight in Kaza

 You must be tired from the last several days of the journey.
 However, you are excited as well.
 If you run into breathing complications don’t panic.
 You are now at an elevation of 3800 meters from sea level.
 Unless you are from a country like Bolivia, you are not accustomed to this height.
 Drink enough water and take some rest.
 If you are okay, roam around in Kaza to enjoy the vibe of the town.
 There are two parts of Kaza, the old Kaza is more interesting.
 You will meet plenty of foreigners, mostly backpackers in the street or cafe.